What you need to know about GameStop’s stock price chaos

 “We do not believe this situation will subside until the exchanges and regulators halt or put certain symbols into liquidation only,” the firm said in a statement.
 “We will continue to monitor market conditions and may add or remove symbols as may be warranted.”

 Robinhood also took action to rein in GameStop, as well as other targeted companies like AMC, BlackBerry, Express, Koss, Nokia and Naked Brand Group.
-It raised margin requirements for certain securities, “in light of recent volatility,” according to a release.

-Alexis Ohanian, the Reddit co-founder, said in a series of tweets Thursday that the frustration among ordinary investors like those who claim to have fueled the frenzied trading of GameStop and AMC through the message board r/WallStreetBets dates back to the 2008 financial crisis.
+Alexis Ohanian, the Reddit co-founder, said in a series of tweets Thursday that the frustration among ordinary investors like those who claim to have fueled the frenzied trading of GameStop dates back to the 2008 financial crisis.

 Meanwhile, at least seven retail brokerage firms — including TD Ameritrade, Robinhood Crypto, E-Trade, Charles Schwab, Fidelity Investments, Vanguard and Interactive Brokers — experienced service disruptions Thursday morning, which many attributed to higher volume though did not specially cite the GameStop activity.